By: Robert Avsec, Executive Fire Officer

 Talk early and often

 But the third side of the “triangle” is good communication.
 Our women told us as soon as they learned they were pregnant.
 We then provided them with an information package that had our policy, procedure, and FMLA info and required paperwork for FMLA all in one package.
 And we explained it all to them.
+Learn More about what other measures can be taken while sitting at home itself through this site.

 And we kept those lines of communication open through daily conversations following their pre-natal appointments right through to the birth.
 How many bosses can say they got to see the first sonogram before the future grandparents?
 For me and Bob that was a regular occurrence.